Best Online Liberal Arts Programs in Kansas City, MO (2026)

 Frequently Asked Questions

-How many accredited liberal arts programs are near Kansas City, MO?
+How many accredited liberal arts schools are near Kansas City, MO?

-Our directory lists 2 liberal arts programs within 100 miles of Kansas City.
-The closest is Metropolitan Community College-Kansas City in Kansas City, MO (5.2 miles), and the farthest in our top picks is Johnson County Community College (16.8 miles).
-0 of these programs are offered fully online.
+Our directory has 2 accredited schools offering liberal arts programs near Kansas City.
+The closest is Metropolitan Community College-Kansas City in Kansas City, MO (5.2 miles), and the farthest of the schools shown is Johnson County Community College (16.8 miles).
+2 of the highlighted schools are flagged as offering distance education.

 What are the highest-paying liberal arts roles near Kansas City?

-Based on BLS OEWS May 2024 wage data, the top-paying liberal arts-related roles near Kansas City are: Management Analyst ($97,140), Human Resources Specialist ($77,880), Technical Writer ($75,180).
+Based on BLS OEWS May 2025 wage data, the top-paying liberal arts-related roles near Kansas City are: Management Analyst ($98,430), Technical Writer ($76,590), Human Resources Specialist ($75,190).
 These reflect MSA-level medians where published, with Missouri statewide fallback for occupations not reported at the metro level.

 Should I look at programs in Gladstone instead of Kansas City?